-• Scroll to the "Drugs & Alcohol" section of the Campus Police webpage.
-See Appendix A of this report for full text.
+Scroll to the "Drugs & Alcohol" section of the Campus Police webpage.
+(See Appendix A:PPSC Campus Police Web Page - Drugs and Alcohol) for the full text.

-Student Right to Know Information
+• Student Right to Know Information

 Federal regulations require that institutions provide specific consumer information to current students, prospective students and employees about the school and financial aid.
-All of the required disclosure information can be found through the links provided below.
+All the required disclosure information can be found through the links provided below.
 This information may also be obtained by contacting the Human Resource Services office.

-Drug and Alcohol Abuse Prevention
+• Drug and Alcohol Abuse Prevention